Pipes and Drums

 They are an active ensemble in the Musical Activities Department at the Academy and are the only active duty pipe band in the Department of the Navy.
 It is one of only two active duty pipe bands in the military—the other being the Corps of Cadets Pipes and Drums at West Point.
 The midshipman ensemble includes bagpipers, highland drummers and highland dancers and can be seen in a variety of performances throughout the year: in Formal Parades, formations, Celtic and Renaissance festivals, competitions, and on the concert stage.

-Recent travels have taken them to the New York City Tartan Day Parade, and the Southeast Florida Pipe Band Competition in FT.
+Recent travels have taken them to Scotland, the New York City Tartan Day Parade, and the Southeast Florida Pipe Band Competition in FT.
 Lauderdale, Florida where the were awarded 1st Place in Pipes, 1st Place in Drums, and 1st Place Overall in their category.

 (The U.S. Naval Academy Pipes and Drums would like to express its appreciation to the USNA Class of 1961 and thank them for their continued support.)